mona-actions/gh-pma/README.md

    - Dependabot Secrets
    - Environment Secrets & Vars (currently just Environments are detected)
 - GitHub App for authentication

+## Caveat On LFS Detection
+This currently only checks the default branch for a `.gitattributes` file and validates a line exists with `filter=LFS`.
+This doesn't mean your repository actually contains LFS objects, it's just a litmus test to detect the possibility.
+Without the `.gitattributes` file, no LFS files would exist, except in the case that a branch (not the default) is using LFS and has diverged from default in that way.

 ## Prerequisites
 - [GitHub CLI](https://cli.github.com/manual/installation) installed.